ducandu/spygame/docs/how_to_build_a_platformer_with_spygame.rst

 (now Blizzard Entertainment Inc.).
 Please use these (in your own projects and repos) for demonstration purposes only and then mention this copyright statement!*

 In this tutorial, we will be building a 2D platformer level from scratch using the spygame library.
-It will look roughly like this:
+After the first part of the tutorial (this page), the game will look roughly like this and we will be able to control Erik the Swift (the dude with the red beard) via the arrow keys and the space bar (to make him jump).

 .. image:: tutorial/001_final_spygame_game.png
     :alt: The final spygame game we will be building in this tutorial

-In the game, we will be able to control Erik the Swift via the arrow keys and the space bar (to make him jump).
+In the next part of the tutorial (on the following page(s)), we will add further interesting objects and enemies to the level and make the level look nicer as well.

 You will need the following simple prerequisites to follow along with the different steps in this tutorial: